belzecue/Terrain3D_wiki/Home.md

 ### Known and Expected Issues
 * System Platforms - Tested on windows only
+* Running the game in the editor - Works for our demo
+* Exported games - Untested and probably doesn't work.
+There may be issues with building, as our build scripts make no distinction on the build mode.
+And there might be issues loading textures and images see [Build w/o the editor for release templates](https://github.com/outobugi/GDExtensionTerrain/issues/76) and [Initial import errors](https://github.com/outobugi/GDExtensionTerrain/issues/20)
 * Physics - Terrain collision uses a HeightMap shape for each region.
 The demo player uses a CharacterBody and works fine.
 * Navigation Server - Haven't tested it, but the terrain does provide full detail lod0 terrain so baking should work
 * Occlusion - Haven't tested it.
 At the least you can use manual shapes